 Schedule a Periodontal Consultation

-If you have bleeding gums or sore gums, schedule a consultation with Frederick dentist Dr. Olson for a periodontal screening to check for signs of gum disease.
+If you have bleeding gums or sore gums, schedule a consultation with our Frederick dentist for a periodontal screening to check for signs of gum disease.